Coward's castle has a few spiritual reflections from author Bernard Preston; last updated on 11th August, 2021.

-From my very own COWARD'S CASTLE I'll be telling the whole truth, even when it's been uncomfortable.
-No, I won't pretend it's been easy, because it hasn't, as the Lord consistently seems to be challenging me to draw nearer to Him, as close as a pair of underpants, said the prophet Jeremiah.
-That close?
-Jup, that close!
+From my very own coward's castle I will be telling the whole truth, even when it has been uncomfortable.
+No, I will not pretend it has been easy, because it has not, as the Lord consistently seems to be challenging me to draw nearer to Him, as intimately as a pair of underpants, said the prophet Jeremiah.

 DARWIN'S THEORY OF NATURAL SELECTION

-Limburg has not been touched by Roman Catholic sex abuse scandals, as far as I know, but in a titillating story Bernard Preston tells all in "Priest in my Bed", from Stones in my Clog; another tidbit from the coward's castle.
+Limburg has not been touched by Roman Catholic sex abuse scandals, as far as I know, but in a titillating story Bernard Preston tells all in Priest in my Bed, from Stones in my Clog; another tidbit from the coward's castle.

-Mind you, his father was also spiritual and stupid!
-Could the poor man avoid being chip off the old block?
+Mind you, his father was also spiritual and stupid.
+Could the poor man have avoided being a chip off the old block?

 Can we take the good from our parents and grandparents, without being touched by their stupidities, prejudices, and sometimes frank evil?

-Thank God, men are beginning to leg go, and today's Christian women are finding their true roll; they can even write under their own names, unlike the prolific Bronte sisters who had to hide their true identity, using nom de plumes.
+Thank God, men are beginning to let go, and today's Christian women are finding their true role; they can even write under their own names, unlike the prolific Bronte sisters who had to hide their true identities, using nom de plumes.

 From not being allowed to even speak in church, and certainly barred from the priesthood, women have had to forcefully claim that fundamental human right, rather than men abdicating from their pedestals.

 But now today's Christian women have an undeniably important role in the Church.
 To be honest, it would fall flat on its face if it were not for them.